hackclub/hackpad/.github/PULL_REQUEST_TEMPLATE.md

 [] MY HACKPAD'S PCB IS UNDER 100mm x 100mm, I DO NOT HAVE MORE THAN 16X SWITCHES, 2X ROTARY ENCODERS, 1X OLED, 16X LEDS.
 [] IN MY FOLDER, THERE IS A README.MD FILE THAT CONTAINS THE PROPER INFORMATION THAT IS REQURED

+Please copy this template into your README.md, replace everything in the square brackets with your own!

+# [HACKPAD NAME]
+[Here, include an image of your pcb and case working together]
+### Inspiration
+[Write about how you got the idea!]
+### Challenges
+[Tell everyone how you stuggled (if you did!)]
+### Specifications
+BOM:
+- [Include every single part needed from hq (except for 3d prints), INCLUDING BOLTS AND NUTS!!!]
+Others:
+- [What type of firmware?
+Whats the case?]
+[Include screenshots of the case, pcb, and schematic by themselves here.]

 If you're unsure about the format, make sure to check out the [Orpheuspad example](insertexample) and follow the format there.

 If this PR isn't a submission, that's okay too!
 Please remove the above boxes and explain what the pull request is for!
 If there's anything about this PR template that seems confusing, send a message in #hackpad in slack!